ISSOtm/pandocs/content/Reducing_Power_Consumption.md

 consumption of the Game Boy hardware and extend the life of the batteries.

-# Using the HALT Instruction
+# Using the HALT instruction

 The HALT instruction should be used whenever possible to reduce power consumption & extend the life of the batteries.
 This command stops the